filip373/access/README.md

 # Access app

-## Goal

 This application introduces "push-style" management of permissions for github and google apps (todo).
 The goal is to store yaml files that define our github teams and users, and apply the permissions once some changes are pushed to those files.

-This makes managing access on github very easy, and also makes it possible for your users to propose changes (via commit to permissions repo or pull request).
+This makes managing permissions very easy, and also makes it possible for your users to propose changes (via commit to permissions repo or pull request).

 Sample permissions directory looks like this: https://github.com/netguru/access-permissions-sample

 ### Adding / editing users
+Before you add team to google group or github team you have to first create a data file for this user:

 - define new user data file in 'users' directory named 'first_name.last_name.yml'
 - add users name to the file